The most important things at a glance:

 Salty or sweet?

-This question divides the opinions of popcorn fans around the world.
-But did you know that there are more than just these two classic ways to enjoy freshly popped corn?
+This question divides popcorn fans around the world.
+But did you know there are more than just these two classic ways to enjoy freshly popped corn?
 BBQ popcorn combines the pleasure and addictiveness of popcorn nibbling with the spicy, smoky, feel-good taste of classic American barbecue .

 Popcorn – a typical American snack

-We love delicious fresh popcorn, but not nearly as much as our friends in the USA, each of whom on average 50 kg per year And while for many of us popcorn is still primarily a cinema snack, Americans eat most of their popcorn at home on the couch.
+We love delicious fresh popcorn, but not nearly as much as our friends in the USA, each of whom on average 50 kg per year And while for many of us, popcorn is still primarily a movie theater snack, Americans eat most of their popcorn at home on the couch.

 In fact, the cinema popcorn that is so popular in this country today is a later invention of cinema owners.
-At the beginning, cinemas wanted to sell popcorn because of the extra effort no popcorn at all .
-Instead, they were Street vendors who set up their stalls outside local cinemas to sell moviegoers a bag of popcorn before they entered.
-Over time, cinema owners realised the business they were missing out on (and probably resigned themselves to the cleaning that would have been necessary anyway) and today popcorn is an integral part of the cinema experience.
+Initially, cinemas wanted to not sell any popcorn at all.
+Instead, there were Street vendors set up their stalls in front of local cinemas to sell moviegoers a bag of popcorn before they entered.
+Over time, cinema owners realized the business they were missing out on (and presumably resigned themselves to the necessary cleanup anyway), and today, popcorn is an integral part of the cinema experience.

 On the first Thanksgiving Unfortunately, there was no popcorn.
-The natives in Virginia were unfortunately not fans, unlike their tribal brothers in the south.
+The Native Americans in Virginia weren't fans, unlike their fellow tribesmen in the South.

-The North American natives had a more Spartan approach, popping popcorn on sand. fire burned on the sand and then the Corn kernels were spread out on the hot sand .
-The residual heat stored in the sand was enough to make the kernels explode.
+The North American natives took a more Spartan approach, popping popcorn on sand.
+Fire burned on the sand and then the Corn kernels spread out on the hot sand .
+The residual heat stored in the sand was enough to cause the kernels to explode.

 And this is where our barbecue comes into play.